AndroidLollipop/Sci/README.md

         { type: 'string literal',
           data: '\'you\'',
           children: [ { type: 'alphanumeric literal', data: 'you', children: [] } ] } ] } }
+## refactoring considerations
+tokparse.js really needs to be refactored.
+specifically, all functions should return next even on failure. this will save about 50 lines of code.